How to Improve English Listening Skills – Introduction

 With the advent of digital TV, many films and programs are now available in several languages.
 For example in Germany, most English programs are available in English and German.
 Switching between the two usually involves just a few buttons.

-If you don’t like waiting for the program to be aired, there are streaming-on-demand services such as Netflix and Amazon Prime.
+If you don’t like waiting for the program to be aired, there are streaming-on-demand services such as Netflix.
 These can be watched (several times, if necessary) whenever you like and usually have language options.

 You can watch your favourite programs and films in your language first and then watch in English.
 For advanced learners, go straight to the English version, using the other language if you have problems understanding a particular part.